Preventive Suspension: Labor Code Policies and Guidelines

 Constructive dismissal or termination is the final verdict in many worst-case scenarios.
 However, it might not be the best course of action if there is an imminent threat to the life of the erring employee’s co-workers or the property of the employer.

-In this case, an employer, in their own discretion, may place the worker concerned under preventive suspension.
+In this case, an employer, at their own discretion, may place the worker concerned under preventive suspension.
 However, there must be an imminent threat present.

 Preventive suspension